damirka/move-syntax/README.md

 **Comments:**

-- network: `dfinance` or `libra`
+- network: `libra` or `dfinance` (libra is default);s
-- defaultAccount: account from which you're going to deploy scripts
+- account: account from which you're going to deploy scripts;
-- compilerDir: compiler output directory
+- compilerDir: compiler output directory;
-- compiler: compiler address (for dfinance only)

-## Future

-- [x] implement compiler support for Libra
-- [x] add LSP (language server protocol) for Move
-- [ ] yeoman bootstrap for directory structure

 ## Contribution